Tony Judt

-Tony Robert Judt FBA (/dʒʌt/ JUT; 2 January 1948 – 6 August 2010) was a British-American historian, essayist and university professor who specialized in European history.
-Judt moved to New York and served as the Erich Maria Remarque Professor in European Studies at New York University and director of NYU's Erich Maria Remarque Institute.
-He was a frequent contributor to The New York Review of Books.
-In 1996 Judt was elected a Fellow of the American Academy of Arts and Sciences and in 2007 a corresponding Fellow of the British Academy.
+Tony Robert Judt FBA (/dʒʌt/ JUT; 2 January 1948 – 6 August 2010) was an English historian, essayist and university professor who specialised in European history.
+Judt moved to New York and served as the Erich Maria Remarque Professor in European Studies at New York University and director of NYU's Remarque Institute.
+He was director of the New York Institute for the Humanities from 1993 to 1996.
+Judt was a frequent contributor to The New York Review of Books.
+He was elected a Fellow of the American Academy of Arts and Sciences in 1996 and a corresponding Fellow of the British Academy in 2007.

 Biography

-Judt was born on 2 January 1948 in London, England, United Kingdom, to secular Jewish parents, Isaac Joseph ("Joe") Judt and Stella S Judt.
+Judt was born on 2 January 1948 in London, England, to secular Jewish parents, Isaac Joseph ("Joe") Judt and Stella S Judt.
 His mother's parents had emigrated from Russia and Romania, and his father was born in Belgium and had immigrated as a boy to Ireland and then subsequently to England.
 Judt's parents lived in North London, but due to the closure of the local hospitals in response to an outbreak of infant dysentery, Judt was born in a Salvation Army maternity unit in Bethnal Green, in the East End of London.
 When he was a small boy, the family moved from Tottenham to a flat above his mother's business in Putney, South London.
 When Judt was nine years of age, following the birth of his sister, the family moved to a house in Kingston-upon-Thames, Surrey.
 The family's main language was English, although Judt often spoke French to his father and his father's family.

 Judt won a place at Emanuel School in Wandsworth, and following his education at Emanuel, he went on to study as a scholarship student at King's College, Cambridge.
 He was the first member of his family to finish secondary school and to go to university.
 At Cambridge, Judt became close friends with Martyn Poliakoff, who later became well known as a chemist and star of The Periodic Table of Videos (Judt watched his videos and would regularly write to him about them).
 He obtained a BA degree in history in 1969 and after spending a year at the École Normale Supérieure in Paris completed a PhD in 1972.